By MICHEL SPINGLER and SYLVIA HUI

 Activists demonstrated outside the port of Calais on Wednesday night, accusing governments of not doing enough to respond to migrants’ needs.
 Hundreds of people live in precarious conditions along the French coast, despite regular police patrols and evacuation operations.

-The bodies were brought to the Calais port, Jean-Marc Puissesseau, head of the ports of Calais and Boulogne, told The AP.
-“We were waiting for something like this to happen,” he said, given the growing numbers of people risking the passage.
+The bodies were brought to Calais.
+“Traffickers are assassins,” Jean-Marc Puissesseau, head of the ports of Calais and Boulogne, told The AP.
+“We were waiting for something like this to happen.”

 Darmanin called for coordination with the U.K., saying “the response must also come from Great Britain.”